 Wen started her modelling career in 2005 as a contestant in the New Silk Road World Model Contest.
-Although she initially just wanted to win the grand prize – a computer – Wen quickly landed full-time work with features in publications such Vogue China and Harper’s Bazaar.
+Although she initially just wanted to win the grand prize – a computer – Wen quickly landed full-time work with features in Chinese editions of Vogue and Harper’s Bazaar.
 In September 2007, having caught the eye of international stylists and casting directors, she was signed to Parisian modelling agency Marilyn.
 Wen debuted on international fashion week catwalks in 2008, walking for Burberry, Trussardi, Chanel and Jean Paul Gaultier.
 Liu has since walked in shows for Tom Ford, Proenza Schouler and Hugo Boss, and has also fronted campaigns for the likes of Tory Burch, Lane Crawford, Roberto Cavalli and Tiffany’s.

 Recently, Wen landed the cover of Vogue China’s November issue with Apple Watch’s editorial debut.
 The in-demand model has also featured in several editorials for Harper’s Bazaar, Dazed & Confused, American and French Vogue.